collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_3_OpioidBased.md

 **Acknowledgments:**

 Acknowledgments reflect professional collaboration.
 Named individuals are listed with permission or represent publicly acknowledged educational interactions.
 This protocol was developed through observations with attending anesthesiologists, CRNAs, PACU staff, and orthopedic surgery teams.
-Special thanks to Drs.
-Shane Mandalia, Dr. Pauldine, and Chief CRNA Brian Buchanan for their expertise.

 ---